primatejs/primate/docs/guide/hooks.md

 **Executed** for every request

-**Precondition** the request hasn't been completely handled by any `handle`, and no static or in-memory resource has been matched by the request
+**Precondition** the request hasn't been completely handled by the `handle` hook and no static or in-memory resource has been matched by the request

-This hook allows modules to handle the routing of requests, after they have been handled by everything else aside from the route function, but before a route function has been matched.
+This hook allows modules to route requests after they have been handled by everything else aside from the route function, but before a route function has been matched.
 It is particularly useful if you want to treat certain routes in a special way, but otherwise let Primate do the routing for you.

 ```js file=primate.config.js
 const delegate = request => {